Reliability happens at the point of DECISION

 Fault trees in this way can be used in a fundamentally more valuable context where we focus on preventing problems like failure before they occur.
 Fault trees used in this way are often parts of larger proactive reliability engineering activities like Failure Mode and Effects Analyses (FMEAs).
 If failure is defined as any event where we fail to meet our customer or user expectations, fault trees can help us do robust, customer-centric design.
 This is where we prioritize what features matter the most to our customers, and we incorporate really simple design changes very early in the production lifecycle to become or remain an industry leader.

-Students who design, manufacture or need to otherwise manage any sort of product or equipment will benefit from this course.
-FTA can be used for modelling TTF and informing key business plan decisions.
+Students who design, manufacture, or need to otherwise manage any sort of product or equipment will benefit from this course.
+FTA can be used for modeling TTF and informing key business plan decisions.
 FTA can be used to identify root causes of failure – both in the past and in the future.
 This means that FTA can be used to prevent problems, including issues that may introduce production costs and delays.
 FTA can be used to identify the VITAL FEW problems and issues our product, systems or services need to focus on.

 Medium or Delivery Mode